Everything you wanted to know about bollards but weren’t sure who to ask

 The term modern refers to a wide range of bollards and modern-styled bollards can be created from a wide range of materials.
 Like the historic models, they may be composed steel and iron but they are also frequently created from stainless steel, aluminum, plastic and even wood or wood composite.
 Modern-styled bollards generally feature a more simplistic and functional style that coincides with most architecture.
 With function taking precedence over style, un-ornate modern bollards are easy to maintain and their simplistic style makes them versatile in application.
 Modern-styled bollards are commonly found at transit centers, retail outlets and in parking areas.

-Function – What do bollards do and why are they used?
+Function: What do bollards do and why are they used?

 The visual presence of non-rated bollards helps to guide traffic direction.

 Bollards are often used to manage both vehicular and pedestrian traffic.
-They are an efficient means of communicating the expected route people, bicycles, cars, and trucks must take.
-When used as traffic guides, bollards are also often used for lane delineation and to prevent vehicles from being parked in restricted areas.
+They are an efficient means of communicating the expected route that people, bicycles, cars, and trucks must take.
+When used as traffic guides, bollards are also often used for lane delineation, and to prevent vehicles from being parked in restricted areas.